Slip & Fall Accidents

 Fighting For Slip & Fall Accident Victims in Kentucky

 Falls send hundreds of thousands of people to the hospital each year.
-The CDC estimates about 800,000 fall related hospitalizations annually, and many involve serious harm such as head injuries and fractures, including hip fractures.
+The CDC estimates about 800,000 fall-related hospitalizations annually, and many involve serious harm such as head injuries and fractures, including hip fractures.
 When a slip and fall accident is caused by unsafe property conditions, you may be able to pursue compensation through a premises liability claim.

 At Schuler Law Office, we handle premises liability cases across Kentucky and Southern Indiana.
 We investigate the hazard, document how it caused the injury, and build a claim that supports medical costs, lost income, and pain and suffering.
 If you need a premises liability attorney, our team is prepared to negotiate for a fair outcome or take the case to court when necessary.